kbender84/token-action-hud-coriolis/README.md

 At this moment the package requires manual updates to the Coriolis Core system.
 Be warned you may damage your instalation.

-1) Add the module using
+1) Add the module using foundry module manger and custom url:

 https://github.com/kbender84/token-action-hud-coriolis/releases/download/0.1/module.json